b-gibbs/the_gyre/_coursework/Clustering.md

 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Customer-Segmentation-using-Clustering">Customer Segmentation using Clustering<a class="anchor-link" href="#Customer-Segmentation-using-Clustering">&#182;</a></h1><hr>
-<p>This mini-project is based on <a href="http://blog.yhat.com/posts/customer-segmentation-using-python.html">this blog post</a> by yhat.
+<p>This mini-project is based on <a href="http://blog.yhat.com/posts/customer-segmentation-using-python.html" target="_blank">this blog post</a> by yhat.
 Please feel free to refer to the post for additional information, and solutions.</p>

 </div>
 </div>